5 sci-fi dramas you need to watch

 Based on the true story of the U.S. Air Force-sponsored investigations into UFO-related phenomena from 1947-70, Project Blue Book is perfect for all the conspiracy theorists out there.

-Game of Thrones star Aiden Gillen plays Dr Josef Allen Hynek, an astrophysicist and college professor employed by the air force.
+Game of Thrones star Aidan Gillen plays Dr Josef Allen Hynek, an astrophysicist and college professor employed by the air force.
 His job?
 To investigate and offer reasonable explanations for UFO sightings.

 But as Dr Hynek goes deeper, he realises the truth is out there and many would rather it stay hidden.